EnquistLab/GNRSweb/README.md

 <img src="./public/logo.png" width="100" height="100">

-The Geographic Name Resolution Service (GNRS) is a tool for resolving, standardizing, and indexing political division names.
+TNRSweb is a web is a web interface for the Geographic Name Resolution Service [GNRS]((https://github.com/ojalaquellueva/gnrs))
 The GNRS resolves political division names against standard world political units in the Geonames and Global Administrative Areas (GADM) databases

 ## How to contribute